 What is a Personal Statement?

-Personal Statement serves as a crucial part of a successful application.
-It can be seen through three so-called prisms: your story, your interests, and your invitation to the reader.
+Personal Statement serves as a crucial part of a successful application.: your story, your interests, and your invitation to the reader.

 Structure and Presentation

 The structure of the essay is how you present your story.
-It is, in other words, how you say what you choose to say.
+It is, in other words, how you say what you choose to say in your personal statement.

 Analyze the given questions.
 Use mind maps to link ideas before structuring them into a coherent essay.